weumn00b/Reversing/ReversingLinuxModules.md

  ![Pasted image 20241216222425](https://github.com/user-attachments/assets/587d2377-c6d1-47e1-91e4-620898d463fd)

-Looking at the print statement while loading, you will observe that it's argument is `DAT_00100c71`.
+Observing the print statement while loading, you will see that it's argument is `DAT_00100c71`.

  ![Pasted image 20241216222727](https://github.com/user-attachments/assets/eb1c6035-6198-4b4b-aa1e-47b1034d84ec)

-Looking at the data that is referenced, you can see `6w00tw00t` is being referenced by the `printk` statement.
+Observing the data that is referenced, you can see `6w00tw00t` is being referenced by the `printk` statement.

  ![Pasted image 20241216223329](https://github.com/user-attachments/assets/c67ed92b-5d50-4813-a0d5-299522a1885e)